monu-kumar-dev/random-password-generator/README.md

 ---

-## 🧠 Concepts Used
+## 🧠 What I Learned

+- How to generate random values using `Math.random()` and `Math.floor()`
+- Working with strings and arrays (`split`, `join`, `length`)
+- Implementing password security rules (uppercase, lowercase, numbers, symbols)
+- Shuffling characters to avoid predictable password patterns
-- DOM Manipulation
+- DOM manipulation using JavaScript
-- Math.random() & Math.floor()
-- String and Array methods
-- Clipboard API (Modern JavaScript)
+- Using the modern Clipboard API to copy text
-- Password security logic
+- Writing clean, readable, and reusable JavaScript code

 ---